 To begin, you will define the following for your survey:

 A one-off survey is one that will only take place once.
 Usually used for an ad hoc opinion survey.

 A continuous survey will recur every week, month, or quarter.
 Usually used for an engagement pulse survey.

-For continuous surveys, you can decide on how often you’d like the survey to be sent out.
-For example, a monthly survey means a new cycle of survey will automatically be sent out every month, unless you choose to manually pause or stop it.
+For continuous surveys, you can decide how often you’d like the survey to be sent out.
+For example, a monthly survey means a new cycle of surveys will automatically be sent out every month unless you choose to manually pause or stop it.

-EngageRocket provides 3 frequency options for you to choose: Weekly, Monthly, Quarterly.
+EngageRocket provides 3 frequency options for you to choose from: Weekly, Monthly, and Quarterly.
 This allows you to set the desired frequency and then have the peace of mind that it will run accordingly, automatically.
 However, if you wish to change the frequency, you can also do so at any time under the Survey Records page.

-Pro Tip: If you are considering a continuous survey, identify the operational rhythm within your organisation and time your survey in accordance to it.
-For example, if your organisation runs quarterly town halls or all-hands meetings, we'd recommend choosing the quarterly frequency for your pulse survey.
-This allows you to easily weave in the survey as part of Business-As-Usual (BAU) instead of a stand-alone exercise that requires special attention and budget.
+Pro Tip: If you are considering a continuous survey, identify the operational rhythm within your organization and time your survey in accordance with it.
+For example, if your organization runs quarterly town halls or all-hands meetings, we'd recommend choosing the quarterly frequency for your pulse survey.
+This allows you to easily weave in the survey as part of Business-As-Usual (BAU) instead of as a stand-alone exercise that requires special attention and budget.
 Additionally, it is also easier to allocate some time during the town hall or all-hands meeting to communicate the results back to your employees.

-Do note that you can only use one type of scale for each survey to ensure consistency of data collected but if you’d like to incorporate other types of question such as multiple choice, this can be done in the next step of the survey set up.
+Do note that you can only use one type of scale for each survey to ensure consistency of data collected but if you’d like to incorporate other types of questions such as multiple choice, this can be done in the next step of the survey setup.

-When you have finished with these settings, click next step to proceed to survey question setup.
+When you have finished with these settings, click the next step to proceed to survey question setup.

 For any questions, send an email to our responsive support team at email@example.com We're here to assist you every step of the way!